 The fluid shape takes the edge off, especially when teamed with contemporary glass panels.
 This look is perfect for a modern interior or if you’re looking for small hallways ideas that offer a sense of space.

 2. Refresh banisters with a splash of colour

-To enhance the overall staircase further, choose to paint the wall beside the stars in a coordinating colour to define the rise of the staircase.
+To enhance the overall staircase further, choose to paint the door to the under stairs storage and the wall beside the stairs in a coordinating colour to define the rise of the staircase.

 3. Paint around the handrail